fmalmeida/bacannot/README.md

           docker pull fmalmeida/bacannot:server (For the shiny parser) docker pull fmalmeida/mpgap (Only necessary if using raw reads as input)

-    * Each image can be built by using the Dockerfiles in the docker folder
+    * Or, if you prefer to build it yourself, each image can be built by using the Dockerfiles in the `docker` folder:

           cd docker
           docker build -t fmalmeida/bacannot:latest -f Dockerfile_bacannot .